fritzvd/rpg-adventures/SWD6 adventure.md

 - Armed with both pieces of information, the players can approach Teemo with a more nuanced understanding of how to negotiate effectively, increasing their chances of a successful outcome.

-This puzzle adds an interactive and cerebral element to the negotiation challenge, requiring players to engage with the environment and use their problem-solving skills to gather the necessary information.

 ## Getting into the palace

-Certainly!
-Here are four alternative ways the players could approach infiltrating Teemo's palace, avoiding the front door:

 1. **Sewer Access:**